-Jesse H. Choper, LLB, Earl Warren Professor of Public Law at the University's of California Berkeley's Boalt Hall School of Law, in the Fall/Winter 2003-2004 Boalt Hall's Transcript, wrote:
+Jesse H. Choper, LLB, Earl Warren Professor of Public Law at the University of California at Berkeley's Boalt Hall School of Law, in the Fall/Winter 2003-2004 Boalt Hall's Transcript, wrote:

 [Editor's Note: In a Apr.
-18, 2007 email to ProCon.org, Jesse Choper, J.D., affirmed her support for her above stated position.]
+18, 2007 email to ProCon.org, Jesse Choper, J.D., affirmed his support for his above stated position.]

 'Under God' may be only two words, but they reflect a pervasive pattern of government behavior that suppresses the development of atheistic and nontheistic beliefs.
 The words limit, rather than promote, religious pluralism."

-Erwin Chemerinsky, JD, Alston & Bird Professor of Law at Duke University, wrote in the Oct.
-15, 2003 article "Court Must Buck Political Pressure in Pledge Case," published in the Los Angeles Times that:
+Erwin Chemerinsky, JD, Alston & Bird Professor of Law at Duke University at the time of the quote, wrote in the Oct.
+15, 2003 article "Court Must Buck Political Pressure in Pledge Case," published in the Los Angeles Times:

 "Those who defend the words 'under God' in the pledge say it is just ceremonial and no different than the words 'In God We Trust' on money or 'God save this honorable court' being invoked before Supreme Court sessions.
 There is a huge difference: No one is required to say 'In God We Trust' in order to spend money or to utter 'God save this honorable court' in order to argue before the justices.
 But students are expected, or at least requested by the government, to say that this is a nation 'under God.'